-Whether or not you choose his brand of travel, this Rick Steves book will prepare you as no other travel guidebook can on how to understand and appreciate the Europe you're about to experience.
+Whether or not you choose his brand of travel, this Rick Steves book will prepare you as no other guidebook can on how to understand and appreciate the Europe you're about to experience.

-This easy to read pictorial guide will walk you through a progressive time line of Europe’s artistic history, from the Paleolithic cave-wall paintings at Lascaux, to the ultra-modern Pei pyramid at the Louvre.
+This easy to read pictorial guide will walk you through a progressive time line of Europe’s artistic history, from the Paleolithic cave wall paintings at Lascaux, to the ultra-modern Pei pyramid at the Louvre.

-No boring history lesson, this!
+No boring history lesson, this.

-And once you get there, what you see will actually mean something!
+And once you get there, what you see will actually mean something.

-Beyond his distinctive guidebooks, it's now possible to get free audio versions of Rick's travel bites in the form of podcasts and audio tours, for download to your iPod, iPad, smart-phone, or computer.
+Beyond his distinctive guidebooks, it's now possible to get free audio versions of Rick's travel bites in the form of podcasts and audio tours, for download to your iPod, iPad, smart phone, or computer.

 Even as our global world continues to shrink, Rick has made it his personal objec-tive [not to mention his life’s work] to encourage every traveler to Europe to do it differently.

-Now you can choose a pocket guide for each of these world class European cities.
+Now you can choose a Rick Steves pocket guide for each of these world class Eurocities.